 Chicago.
 IL 60611

 The William O. Lipinski Federal Building, located just north of the Loyola University Water Tower Campus, spans one city block.
 The building, designed in the Modernist style, is delegated to the U.S. Railroad Retirement Board.
 The building was named for former U.S. Representative William O. Lipinski in 2009.

 The latest GSA tenant satisfaction survey (2010) resulted in an 80% "more than satisfied" rating (four or five on a five-point scale) for the facility and GSA services.

 Property Manager: Scott Rush

 Public Hours: 6:00 a.m.– 6:30 p.m.
 Monday through Friday (except federal holidays).

 For more building information or service calls, use the contact information in the top right box on this page.
 For other federal government information, contact 1-800-FED-INFO.

-Parking and Public Transportation Parking is not available, but public transportation is available via Chicago Transit Authority.
+Parking and Public Transportation Parking is only available in local pay lots; public transportation is available via the Chicago Transit Authority.